-- A. No credit extended: All gaming shall be conducted on a cash basis.
+A. No credit extended: All gaming shall be conducted on a cash basis.
 Except as herein provided, no person shall be extended credit for gaming by any gaming enterprise.
-This restriction shall not apply to credits won by players who activate play on video games of chance after inserting coins or currency into the game, and shall not restrict the right of a gaming enterprise to offer check cashing or to install or accept bank card or credit card transactions in the same manner as would be normally permitted at any retail business within the State of Minnesota. - B. Minimum age for players: No person below the age of eighteen (18) years on the date of gaming shall be permitted to participate in the gaming in any gaming enterprise licensed under the provisions of this ordinance.
-If any person below the age of eighteen (18) years plays and otherwise qualifies the win any prize, the prize shall not be paid, and the estimated amount wagered during the course of the game shall be returned to the player. - C. Prohibition on firearms: It shall be unlawful for any person to possess a firearm or dangerous weapon on premises where licensed gaming is allowed, with the exception of firearms possessed by duly authorized peace officers. - D. Change of Address of Licensee.
-When a licensee changes a location of public gaming activities within the Prairie Island Indian Community Reservation Indian Lands, the Commission shall, after notification by the licensee or such changes, issue a corrected license for the balance of the current period reflecting the new address upon reasonable proof of change of address and without imposition of an additional license fee. - E. It shall be unlawful for a licensee to engage in pawnbroking or to take goods or materials in hock or to lend money or engage in similar activity with persons solely for the purpose of enabling the person to gamble. - F. It shall be unlawful for any licensee to fail to notify the Commission of any new prospective key employee, new ancillary contractor, or new operator.
+This restriction shall not apply to credits won by players who activate play on video games of chance after inserting coins or currency into the game, and shall not restrict the right of a gaming enterprise to offer check cashing or to install or accept bank card or credit card transactions in the same manner as would be normally permitted at any retail business within the State of Minnesota.

+B. Minimum age for players: No person below the age of eighteen (18) years on the date of gaming shall be permitted to participate in the gaming in any gaming enterprise licensed under the provisions of this ordinance.
+If any person below the age of eighteen (18) years plays and otherwise qualifies the win any prize, the prize shall not be paid, and the estimated amount wagered during the course of the game shall be returned to the player.

+C. Prohibition on firearms: No firearms or air-guns which are capable of discharging dangerous projectiles or gases including, but not limited to, "bb's" or C02 guns, rifles, shotguns, pistols, or revolvers, shall be allowed on the premises except as permitted for security by an employed security force or other city, state, or federal law enforcement officers in the course of their official duties.

+D. Change of Address of Licensee.
+When a licensee changes a location of public gaming activities within the Prairie Island Indian Community Reservation Indian Lands, the Commission shall, after notification by the licensee or such changes, issue a corrected license for the balance of the current period reflecting the new address upon reasonable proof of change of address and without imposition of an additional license fee.

+E. It shall be unlawful for a licensee to engage in pawnbroking or to take goods or materials in hock or to lend money or engage in similar activity with persons solely for the purpose of enabling the person to gamble.

+F. It shall be unlawful for any person to possess a firearm or dangerous weapon on premises where licensed gaming is allowed, with the exception of firearms possessed by duly authorized peace officers.

+G. It shall be unlawful for any licensee to fail to notify the Commission of any new prospective key employee, new ancillary contractor, or new operator.
 The Commission shall investigate and provide approval or disapproval of the applicant or new key employee, contractor, or operator within thirty (30) days.
-Any information received by the Commission shall be confidential. - G. It shall be unlawful for any licensee to begin, without the approval of the Commission: - 1. the employment of a new key employee or primary management official; or - 2. the performance of any new contract; or - 3. the control of any new operator.
+Any information received by the Commission shall be confidential.

+H. It shall be unlawful for any licensee to begin, without the approval of the Commission:

+- 1. the employment of a new key employee or primary management official; or

+- 2. the performance of any new contract; or

+- 3. the control of any new operator.

-H. A licensee is required during normal business hours, to maintain his premises open for inspection by the Commission or any other authorized government agency and keep its books and financial records open for similar inspection.
+I. A licensee is required during normal business hours, to maintain his premises open for inspection by the Commission or any other authorized government agency and keep its books and financial records open for similar inspection.